yvarsha191/Loan-Lending/README.md

 # Loan-Lending

-In this project, we're going to be exploring some real-world data that was publicly available from Lending Club.
-Lending Club connects people who need money known as borrowers with people who have money known as investors.
+In this project, we're going to explore some real-world data that was publicly available from Lending Club.

+Lending Club connects
+people who need money known as borrowers with people who have money known as investors.
 And hopefully, as an investor, you're going to want to invest in people who show a profile of having a high probability of paying you back.